Where We Have Arrived in Proving the Emergence of Sparse Symbolic Concepts in AI Models: DNNs tend to encode sparse interactions

-Each interaction $I(S)$ can be understood as an \textit{AND relationship} between input variables in $S$.
-For example, as Figure \ref{fig:concepts} shows, to recognize a dog face, an AI model might encode the collaboration between three image regions in $S=\{x_1,x_2,x_3\}$ for inference.
-Therefore, we can consider that there is interaction between the three image regions.
-The interaction will be activated and make a certain numerical effect $I(S)$ on the model output, only when the image regions $x_1$, $x_2$, and $x_3$ are all present.
-In contrast, the absence (masking) of any of the three image regions (\textit{e.g.}, the masking of $x_1$ in Figure \ref{fig:concepts}) will deactivate the interaction and remove the numerical effect, \emph{i.e.}, $I(S|\bm{x}^{\text{masked}})=0$.
+Each interaction can be understood as an \textit{AND relationship} between input variables in $S$.
+For example, as Figure \ref{fig:concepts} shows, to recognize a dog face, let a {DNN} encode the collaboration between three image regions in $S=\{x_1,x_2,x_3\}$. {Only when the image regions $x_1$, $x_2$, and $x_3$ are all present will} the interaction be activated and make a certain numerical effect $I(S)$ on the {network output}.
+The absence (masking) of any of the three image regions (\textit{e.g.}, the masking of $x_1$ in Figure \ref{fig:concepts}) deactivates the interaction and removes the numerical effect, \emph{i.e.}, {$I(S)=0$}.

+We followed~\cite{li2023does} to visualize interactions encoded by PointNet++~\citep{qi2017pointnetplusplus} on the ShapeNet~\citep{yi2016scalable} dataset.
+Each point cloud in this dataset contained 2500 points.
+To simplify the visualization, ~\cite{li2023does} considered each semantic part\footnote{Annotations of the semantic parts were provided by the ShapeNet dataset.
+See Appendix \ref{apdx:exp_setting_interaction_annotations} for details.} on the point cloud as a \textit{single} input variable to the DNN.
+Figure \ref{fig:visualization-concepts} shows that the interaction $S=\{\textit{light}, \textit{front wheel}\}$ usually contributed a positive effect to the network output (\textit{i.e.}, $I(S)>0$), {whereas} the interaction $S=\{\textit{front wheel}, \textit{back frame}, \textit{mid frame}\}$ usually had a negative effect (\textit{i.e.}, $I(S)<0$).

-$\bullet$ \textbf{Certificated compositional inference patterns.} Mathematically, we find the interaction defined above has three desirable properties: (1) universal matching of the model output on any arbitrarily masked input sample, (2) transferability, and (3) discrimination power. \textbf{Such three properties ensure that these interactions can faithfully represent compositional inference patterns encoded by the AI model.}
+$\bullet$ \textbf{Faithful compositional inference patterns.} We use the following three axiomatic properties to define interactions as representations of faithful inference patterns (or concepts) encoded by a DNN.

+(1) \textit{Sparsity property.} A DNN is supposed to encode few salient interactions on a specific sample.

-\textit{Universal matching of the model output.} It is proven that the model output on any arbitrarily masked sample can be well mimicked/matched by the effects of specific interactive concepts, as follows.
+(2) \textit{Universal matching property.} The network output on any arbitrarily masked sample is supposed to be well matched by the effects of specific interactions.

+(3) \textit{Sample-wise transferability property.} Salient interactions are supposed to be shared across different samples in the same category.

+\cite{li2023does} have empirically discovered the \textit{sparsity} of Harsanyi interactions.
+They have also observed a significant overlap between salient interactions extracted from different samples in the same category, which indicated the \textit{transferability} of interactions across different samples.
+In addition, it has been proven that the Harsanyi interaction satisfies the \textit{universal matching} property.